PacoReinaCampo/MPSoC-DV/quality/tex/c7-support/chapters/chapter5.md

 Documented information required by the QMS and by ISO 9001:2015 must be controlled to ensure it is available and suitable for use where and when it is needed.
 This includes:

+- Creating documents and records.
+- Updating documents and records.
-- Creating, updating, and maintaining documents and records.
+- Maintaining documents and records.

 ## CREATING AND UPDATING